Failure to maintain a safe following distance behind the vehicle in front of you can lead to either a "near miss" or a traffic accident.

 Stopping Distance is:

-According to this section of the Federal Motor Carrier Safety Administration's website,
+At one time, the Federal Motor Carrier Safety Administration's website stated,

 Money saving tip: In order to maintain a safe following distance, always bear in mind your terrain and what could be "over the hill."